▪︎ REACH

 The update has resulted in changes for the following substances:

-- Octocrilene: For this active substance, which is used as a sunscreen filter in cosmetics, the deadline for submitting the Annex XV restriction dossier has been postponed from October 2024 to January 10, 2025.
+- Octocrilen: The deadline for submitting the Annex XV restriction dossier for this active substance, which is used as a sunscreen filter in cosmetics, has been postponed from October 2024 to January 10, 2025.

-- Organophosphate flame retardants: According to Annex XV, a restriction dossier was already planned for 2024 or 2025 in the draft road map, but the substance group has been removed from the Registry of Intentions (ROI).
+- Organophosphate flame retardants: While a restriction dossier according to Annex XV was already planned for 2024 or 2025 in the draft roadmap, the substance group has now been removed from the registry of intentions (ROI).
 In the ROI, ECHA publishes which member states are currently working on an Annex XV dossier.
-Whether a restriction dossier is prepared at all will depend on the outcome of an ongoing U.S. study which examines how dangerous organophosphate flame retardants actually are.
+Whether a restriction dossier is prepared at all will depend on the outcome of an ongoing US study, which is examining how dangerous organophosphate flame retardants actually are.

-- PVC and additives: The Commission expects the ROI to include a restriction on PVC and its additives in the third quarter of this year.
-Originally, a restriction was not due to take place until the end of 2025.
+- PVC and additives: With regard to a restriction on PVC and its additives, the Commission expects this to be included in the ROI in the third quarter of this year; this was originally not due to take place until the end of 2025.

 Companies can use the lists to see which of their chemicals are affected by plans for restriction or other regulatory measures.